 How to get planning advice?

 Council provides a number of opportunities for customers to raise queries and seek clarification or planning advice on development proposals from Council Officers.
-Information can be received over the phone from Council’s Customer Liaison Officer (CLO) on (07) 3205 0555, accessed on Council’s website or via a Pre-Lodgement advice request.
+Information can be received over the phone from Council’s Planning Team on (07) 3205 0555, accessed on Council’s website or via a Pre-Lodgement advice request.

 |Want to know